Over-the-Counter Drugs That Are Commonly Abused

 Everybody gets sick from time to time, whether it’s the common cold, an upset stomach from something you ate, allergies, or any other ailment.
 Grocery stores and pharmacies have shelves stocked with all sorts of medications to help people with their health needs.

 Unfortunately, some medications sold to consumers carry a potential for abuse.
-There are many reasons a person would abuse over-the-counter (OTC) medication.
-Whatever the reason, finding help from a certified addiction treatment center is the best course of action.
+OTC drugs are commonly misused for purposes such as pain relief, weight loss, and recreational highs, and some individuals may take them in higher doses or for reasons other than intended.
+There are many reasons a person would abuse over-the-counter (OTC) medication, including seeking similar effects to illicit drugs or club drugs.
+Whatever the reason, repeated misuse can lead to individuals becoming addicted, and misuse can result in high risk of health complications, including memory loss and severe dehydration.
+Finding help from a certified addiction treatment center is the best course of action.
 A treatment center like Vogue Recovery Center can help you overcome over-the-counter medication abuse.

 What Are Over-the-Counter Drugs?